thomashassan35/tutoriel-thingin-bim2twin-2022/README.md

 - Link bot:Storey - hasSpace -> bot:Space
 - Linkt bot:Building - hasStorey -> bot:Building

-There is two possibles format RDF or JSON.
+There exist two possibles format to build your dataset:
-See examples bellow.
+* RDF (Ressource Description Framework): is a standard from W3C coming from the Semantic Web community to describe a data model.
+* JSON (JavaScript Object Notation): is an open standard file format

+See examples bellow of data model both in RDF and JSON to create one building with one storey.

 #### RDF
 Input: